isomerpages/moe-silingpri/_partners/Our Alumni Our Pride/2023 Graduates.md

 "Si Ling Primary provided ample opportunities for self-expression and growth, including participation in prestigious events such as the SYF competition and Math Olympiad.

-Winning the Silver award in the APMOS Math Olympiad was a defining moment that fueled my interest in mathematics and sparked aspirations for a related career path.
-Fond memories abound, particularly the camaraderie fostered during class bonding sessions with Form Teachers and School Leaders."
+Winning the Silver award in the APMOS Math Olympiad was a defining moment that fueled my interest in mathematics and sparked aspirations for a related career path. &nbsp; School Leaders and Form Teachers fostered camaraderie during class bonding sessions, undoubtedly created many long lasting memories.

 ##### Nur Aqidah Damia binte Asha'ari